sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_cs_enablement.md

 ## Who do you contact if there is a problem?

-Contact us in the #job-fair-grpc Slack channel.
+Contact us in either the #job-fair-grpc or #discuss-apis Slack channel.